VR-25/acc/README.md

   10. All charging switches fail (--test)
   11. Current (mA) out of 0-9999 range
   12. Initialization failed
-  13. Failed to lock /dev/.vr25/acc/acc.lock
+  13. Failed to lock /acc.lock
   14. ACC won't initialize, because the Magisk module disable flag is set
   15. Idle mode is supported (--test)
+  16. Failed to enable charging (--test)

-  Logs are exported automatically ("--log --export") on exit codes 1, 2, 7 and 10.
+  Logs are exported automatically ("--log --export") on exit codes 1, 2 and 7.

 Tips